 We watch the baby’s chubby thighs kick and wiggle from the metal bucket on the kitchen counter next to the sink.
 Although we can’t see the baby’s face, we can hear the infant giggle and coo from inside the pail.

-I glace over at K and T, who stand less than 10 feet behind me by the open side door, mute, probably eager to make a hasty exit.
+I glance back at Karima and Trent*, who stand less than 10 feet behind me by the open side door, mute, probably eager to make a hasty exit.

 I look back at the baby.
 His feet continue to dance against the air as I grasp him by his ankles.
-I think I carry him upside down as I walk over to K and T, but I can’t quite recall.
+I think I carry him upside down as I walk over to Karima and Trent but I can’t quite recall after the fact.